nucleosome-dynamics/nucleosome_dynamics_MuGVRE/README.md

 #### TSS classes

 Primary data
-* Position: Region between two nucleosomes surrounding the TSS.
+* Position: Region between the dyads of two nucleosomes surrounding the TSS.

 Attributes
 * classification: Descriptor of the Transcription Start Site.
 See the help for possible options.
 * distance: Distance in base pairs between the nucleosome +1 and the nucleosome -1.
-* id
 * nucleosome minus1: Position of the nucleosome -1.
 * nucleosome plus1: Position of the nucleosome +1
-* HTTS_position: Position of the Transcription Start Site.
+* TTS_position: Position of the Transcription Start Site.

 # Complete workflow